 4. Re-register Shell32.dll

 Re-register Shell32.dll and see if that helps.
-Shell32.dll stores information about Windows interface and is used to open files and Web pages.
+Shell32.dll stores information about the Windows interface and is used to open files and Web pages.

 Type the following in Run box and hit Enter.
 The /i switch stands for install.
 Restart the computer.
 Read more on how to re-register dll here.